oprypin/crsfml/gitbook/graphics-vertex-array.md

 You can see that the vertices' color is interpolated to fill the primitive.
 This is a nice way of creating gradients.

 Note that you don't have to use the [VertexArray]({{book.api}}/VertexArray.html) class.
 It's just defined for convenience, it's nothing more than an array along with a `SF::PrimitiveType`.
 If you need more flexibility, or a static array, you can use your own storage.
-You must then use the overload of the `draw` function which takes a pointer to the vertices, the vertex count and the primitive type.
+You must then use the overload of the `draw` function which takes an array of vertices and the primitive type.

 ```ruby
 vertices = [